 OK, so you find the idea of suspension grips alluring.
 The promise of reduced arm pump, hand fatigue and numbness is just too good to ignore.
 But £99.99 on a pair of grips!?
 You need more than just our word that they're the best grips you'll ever use.
 Are they really worth the money?
 What are the bad bits?

-I've taken a few minutes and pulled together a bunch of reviews from the first couple of pages of Google.
+This is a continuously updated bunch of reviews from the first couple of pages of Google.
 These are reviews from the best known media out there.
-You won't find any negative Revgrips reviews, so don't think i've just chosen the best ones.
+You won't find any negative Revgrips reviews, so don't think I've just chosen the best ones.

 Let's get started...